skyvers/Aged-care/readme.md

 Enter the detail of facility in the fields and click on "Ok" or "Save" button.

-**Ok button:** This button performs Save and Close action on cliked.
+**Ok button:** This button performs Save and Close action on clicked.
 This will save the changes and return you in previous page.

 **Save button:** This button will save any changes you perform in the current page when you click on it.